ncr33245/ncr3324-s-app/README.md

   - Allows the user to exit the application.

 ## Setup
-1. Ensure Python is installed on your system.
+1. Ensure Python is installed on your system. (if not go to https://www.python.org/downloads/).
 2. Copy the script code into a Python file (e.g., `ncr3324_app.py`).
 3. Run the script using a command-line interface.
 4. Or run it though python is what i did.